fbpx

 2. Cut the heads off the stalks when the outer petals fall off.
 Put a mesh bag or old pantyhose over the flower if you intend to let it dry a bit on the stalk.

-3. Dry the heads by hanging them upside down or placing them with the seeds up on a flat surface.
+3. Dry the heads by hanging them upside down or placing them on a flat surface with the seeds.
 Be sure to choose a spot with good air circulation (and protected from birds, mice, and other hungry critters).
-If you must hang them somewhere critters might access them, put a paper bag over the head before hanging it.
+If you must hang them somewhere, critters might access them, put a paper bag over the head before hanging it.
 Drying the heads usually takes about 2-3 weeks.

 5. Continue drying the seeds once they have been removed from the flower head.
 Spread them out in a single layer on a screen or dry flat surface in an area with good air circulation.
 Ideal temperatures for drying sunflower seeds are 75°F-85°F (25°C-30°C).
 It usually takes a minimum of a week for sunflower seeds to dry.

-6. Collect sunflower seeds that are the biggest, most plump seeds for planting next spring.
+6. Collect sunflower seeds, the biggest, most plump seeds for planting next spring.
 The remaining seeds can be put in bird feeders or used to make yummy roasted sunflower seeds.
 You can even make your own sunflower oil with a blender

 Storing sunflower seeds